adloky/smalls/french-classic-b-mbm.md

 Adding to the control of the e5-square.

-Alternatively, White can tuck the king in with 14.Kb1 Bb4 ( of course not 14...e5?? when 15.Nxd5 pilfers a pawn since the knight can't be taken due to 16.Bh7+ or 16.Bc4 ) 15.Rhe1 Bxc3 16.bxc3 e5 , P.Wongwichit-R.Song, Mount Buller 2005.
+Alternatively, White can tuck the king in with 14.Kb1 Bb4

+( of course not 14...e5?? when 15.Nxd5 pilfers a pawn since the knight can't be taken due to 16.Bh7+ or 16.Bc4 )<addx start="16.Bh7"/>

+15.Rhe1 Bxc3 16.bxc3 e5 , P.Wongwichit-R.Song, Mount Buller 2005.
 At this stage, White should go for 17.c4 e4 18.cxd5 exd3 19.Qxd3 Nb4 20.Qd4 a5 21.a3 Na6 22.Re7 Qg6 23.d6 Nac5 24.Ne5 Nxe5 25.Qxc5 Nd7 26.Qc4+ Kh8 27.Rd3! and White adds another attacker into the fray with full compensation for the piece.
 After 27...Rg8 28.Rg3 Qxd6 29.Qxg8+!
-Kxg8 30.Rgxg7+ , perpetual check exacts a truce.<addx start="16.Bh7"/>
+Kxg8 30.Rgxg7+ , perpetual check exacts a truce.

 **14...Nb6**